Thank you for your response

 The government has decided to retain the EPF interest rate of 8.5% for the financial year 2020-21.

 To know the status of your claim, the following information should be available to you:

 Keep the above information/documents handy, and then follow the below steps to check the status of your claim online.

 Step 1: Go to the EPFO portal.
-Click on Our services> For Employees
+Click on ‘Services’ followed by the ‘For Employees’ option.

 1. On receipt of claim application.

 2. On transfer of funds to the claimant’s bank account.

 There could be income tax implications on your EPF withdrawal under specific scenarios.